amloveyweb/amloveyweb.github.io/pages/AssetsExplorer/assetexplorer_manual.md

 Assets Explor supports search assets using UI and type search condition directly in __Search Input__ which is right corner of Asset Explorer UI.

 Assets Explorer support multiple asset properties search.
+For each property, the search condition format is

+> [AssetPropertyDataHeader]:[>|<][SearchValue]

+For the placeholder above:

+ - `[AssetPropertyDataHeader]` is the table header in Assets Explorer
+ - `Colon`: the colon is Required, it connect data header and its value
+ - `[>|<]` is optional for string type property.
+If it's not specified, it will default to `>` for number type property
+ - `[SearchValue]` is the property value we want to search

+__NOTE:__ if there are no valid search format, the input string will trust as the search vaule of __Name__ property of assets.

+Below is a sample for texture searching:

+> 1. `Name:icon` means searching the textures whose name contains 'icon' chars
+> 2. `StorageSize:>1024` means searching the textures whose storage size is larger than 1024 KB
+> 3. 'MaxSize:<2048' means searching the textures whose import parameter MaxSize is less than 2048

-Each search condition is `AND` logic.
+For multiple conditions, each search condition will always be `AND` logic.
 Take textures search for example:

 > `StorageSize:>1000 KB MaxSize:>1024`
 >